by Tony Harris • March 4, 2022

 Simple troubleshooting options include:

 Some queries will matter more than others.
-Make sure that you prioritize the queries that get used most often.
+So make sure that you prioritize the queries that get used most often.

 You rely on your SQL server to store critical data that makes it possible for your business to thrive.
 What would happen if you suddenly lost access to that data?
 Without a reliable disaster recovery plan, your company might have to shut down while an IT team scrambles to find a solution.